 BETA Inc. merged into UCP of Central Florida.
 UCP continues to offers many of the same programs to support teen moms and their babies at the same location now called the UCP Downtown/BETA Campus (4680 Lake Underhill Road, Orlando).

-BETA Alternative Middle/High School:
+BETA Alternative Middle/High School

-BETA also offers an after school tutorial and enrichment program.
+We offer an after school tutorial and enrichment program.
 A special feature of this program provides on-site childcare for mothers while attending the BETA School.

 The Middle/High School can be contacted directly: 407-374-2630 and the fax line is 407-374-2630.

-Parenting and Support Program:
+Parenting and Support Programs

-UCP offers parenting support including parent training, pre-natal nursing support, and life skills training.
+UCP offers parenting support including parent training, pre-natal nursing support and life skills training.
 Additionally, we provide individual and group counseling programs.
 Through community donations, UCP also assists with needs for the babies/moms (i.e. diapers, formula, baby clothes, etc.)

 UCP offers a full day childcare service for the teen moms attending the BETA Middle/High School as part of our overall education program.
 This is a free service for the moms (paid for by OCPS).
 Each class has between 8-16 children (depending on the age/size of the room) with a 1:4 to 1:5 ratio.
 The infant/toddler teachers are staffed with a teacher who has earned a CDA (Child Development Associate) or Associate Degree.
 Some of the toddler teachers (and all the PreK teachers) have a bachelor’s degree and are certified teachers.